 The Lewis and Clark Expedition paddled its way down the Ohio as it prepared the Expedition to be launched officially from Camp Wood, just outside St. Louis, in the summer of 1804.
 That summer and fall the company of explorers paddled and pulled themselves upstream, northwest on the Missouri River to Fort Mandan, a trading post, where Corps of Discovery set up camp, wintered, and prepared for the journey to the Pacific.

 When the spring of 1805 brought high water and favorable weather, the Lewis and Clark Expedition set out on the next leg of its journey.
-They traveled up the Missouri to present-day Three Forks, Montana, wisely choosing to follow the western-most tributary, the Jefferson River.
+They traveled up the Missouri to present-day Three Forks, Montana, following the western-most tributary, the Jefferson River.
 This route delivered the explorers to the doorstep of the Shoshone tribe, who were skilled at traversing the great rock mountains with horses.
 Once over the Bitterroot Mountains, the Corps of Discovery shaped canoe-like vessels that transported them swiftly downriver to the mouth of the Columbia, where they wintered (1805-1806) at Fort Clatsop, on the present-day Oregon side of the river.

 With journals in hand, Lewis, Clark, and the other members of the Expedition returned to St. Louis by September 1806 to report their findings to Jefferson.
 Along the way, they continued to trade what few goods they still had and set up diplomatic relations with Native American tribes.
 Additionally, they recorded their contact and described (and at times drew) the shape of the landscape and the creatures of this western world that were new to them.
 In doing so, they fulfilled many of Jefferson's wishes for the Expedition.
 Along the way, William Clark drew a series of maps that were remarkably detailed, noting and naming rivers and creeks, significant points in the landscape, the shape of river shore, and spots where the Corps spent each night or camped or portaged for longer periods of time.
 Later explorers used these maps to further probe the western portion of the continent.